Grandma's Harvest Pumpkin Pie

 2 tsp cinnamon, ground

 1/4 tsp nutmeg, ground

-1/4 tsp cloves, ground (I use a mortar and pestle)
+1/4 tsp cloves, ground (I use whole and grind with a mortar and pestle)

-1/4 tsp cardamom, ground (I use a mortar and pestle)
+1/4 tsp cardamom, ground (I use whole and grind with a mortar and pestle)

 1/4 tsp salt